 What Happens During Treatment with Avastin?

-Before the procedure, your ophthalmologist will clean your eye to prevent infection and will use an anesthetic to numb your eye.
-The drug is then placed in the back of your eye with a very fine needle, passed through the white part of your eye.
-Generally, you do not see the needle itself.
-You may receive multiple Avastin injections over the course of many months.
-Repeat treatments are often needed for continued benefit.
+Before the procedure, your ophthalmologist will clean your eye to prevent infection and numb your eye with medicine.
+A very thin needle is passed through the white part of your eye and the drug is injected.
+Usually you do not see the needle itself.
+You may need to continue having these injections over many months.

 Sometime ophthalmologists will combine Avastin treatment with other treatments for the best chance of saving your vision.